uiuc-hpc/hpx/docs/joss_paper/paper.md

 **Parcel Transport Layer** [@kaiser2009parallex;@biddiscombe2017zero] This component is an active-message networking layer.
-  The parcelport leverages AGAS in order to deliver message to and to launch functions on global objects regardless of their current placement in a distributed system.
+  The parcelport leverages AGAS in order to deliver messages to and to launch functions on global objects regardless of their current placement in a distributed system.
   Additionally, its asynchronous protocol enables the